 When you sign up for PayPal's merchant processing services, you receive a free point-of-sale app as well as a free PayPal Chip and Swipe Reader.
 Additional hardware options are available for purchase, including the PayPal Chip and Tap Reader that accepts magstripe, chip, and contactless cards, as well as mobile payment options.

-PayPal's rates range from 2.7% to 3.5% plus 15 cents per transaction for card-present transactions.
+PayPal's rates and fees range from 2.7% to 3.5% plus 15 cents per transaction for card-present transactions.
 For card-not-present transactions, rates range from 2.9% to 3.5%, plus a 30 cent per-transaction charge.

 Square Reader for Android

 Square offers a low rate with no fees, no contracts and a free credit card swiper for every account.
 Square charges the same rates for all types of cards as well, so you don't have to worry about whether your customers primarily use debit, credit, rewards or corporate cards.